 How are the dystonias classified?

-One way to classify the dystonias is according to the parts of the body they affect:
+One way to classify the dystonias is based upon the regions of the body which they affect:

-- Generalized dystonia affects most or all of the body.
+- realized dystonia affects most or all of the body.

 - Focal dystonia is localized to a specific part of the body.

 - Multifocal dystonia involves two or more unrelated body parts.

 - Segmental dystonia affects two or more adjacent parts of the body.